nathanfdev/deskpro/app/tests/README.md

 In the tests/TestBundle we define some data sets and useful data related services.
 The DataSetContext does some things for us:

-If you say "Given I install the fresh data set", then the "FreshDbSet" class is used to delete the database and reconstruct it.
+If you say `Given I install the fresh data set`, then the `DpTests\TestBundle\DataSet\FreshDb` class is used to delete the database and reconstruct it.

 However, many steps might want to ensure this is the data set they are using, and thus we would end up with the same database being reinstalled over and over.